w3c/wai-eval-tools-overview/index.md

    <p>Video developed by the Education and Outreach Working Group (<a href="http://www.w3.org/WAI/EO/">EOWG</a>) with support from the <a href="https://www.w3.org/WAI/about/projects/wai-guide/">WAI-Guide</a> project funded by the European Commission (EC) under the Horizon 2020 program (Grant Agreement 822245). <a href="./acknowledgements/">Acknowledgements</a>.</p>
 ---

-<p>Web accessibility evaluation tools are software programs or online services that help determine if web content meets accessibility standards.</p>
+Web accessibility evaluation tools are software programs or online services that help determine if web content meets accessibility standards.

-{% comment %}
-This abuses the video-card component and tries to make it work with an embedded YouTube player that is enhanced with the AblePlayer library.
-Remove and replace with regular video-card component in case of bugs.
-{% endcomment %}
 <div class="video-card" id="video-intro">
   {% include video-player.html
       yt-id="bn1XJSjc_qM"